nzbri/msnz/README.md

 This function is the only one of use more generally to external researchers.
-The package incorporates the New Zealand Cohort Life Tables provided by Statistics New Zealand, and as released in March 2021.
+The package incorporates the New Zealand Cohort Life Tables provided by Statistics New Zealand, as released in March 2021.
 (See
 <https://www.stats.govt.nz/information-releases/new-zealand-cohort-life-tables-march-2022-update>
 for source data).